 Tomato Salmonella Food Poisoning Lawsuits: Widespread outbreak linked to raw red tomatoes

 The FDA and CDC have linked a recent outbreak of food poisoning to raw red tomatoes contaminated with Salmonella Saintpaul.
 At least 57 people in Texas and New Mexico have been sickened after eating contaminated tomatoes.
 Another 30 reports of illness in Arizona, Colorado, Idaho, Illinois, Indiana, Kansas and Utah are also being investigated by health officials to determine if they are linked to tomatoes.
-The food poisoning lawyers at Saiontz, Kirk & Miles, P.A. are investigating potential tomato salmonella lawsuits for individuals who have required medical treatment after eating a raw red tomato.
+The food poisoning lawyers at Saiontz & Kirk, P.A. are investigating potential tomato salmonella lawsuits for individuals who have required medical treatment after eating a raw red tomato.

 >>INFORMATION: Salmonella Food Poisoning